 Arctic Edge Unity Frequently Asked Questions

-A: Arctic Edge Unity (AEU) is a comprehensive synchronized skating program based out of the Arctic Edge Ice Arena in Canton, Michigan.
-AEU is made up of a committed group of skaters, dedicated parents and volunteers as well as an experienced staff of coaches to accommodate skaters of all levels, ages 4 and above.
+A: Arctic Edge Unity (AEU), established in 2016, is a comprehensive synchronized skating program based out of the Arctic Edge Ice Arena in Canton, Michigan.
+AEU is made up of a committed group of skaters, dedicated parents/families as well as an experienced staff of coaches to accommodate skaters ages 4-60+ of all skill and experience levels.

 A: The frequency of on and off ice practices is dependent on skating level and team.
-For example an AEU Regional-Competitive or introductory Team will generally practice once a week, while a Sectional-Competitive or National Qualifying Team may practice 2-3 times per week.
+For example an AEU House or Club team will generally practice once a week, while a Travel Team may practice 1-3 times per week.
 Also, there may be more practices on the ice the week before competition.
-On days where teams meet for ice time, skaters will also participate in some form off-ice practice before and/or after practice.
+On days where teams meet for ice time, skaters will also participate in some form of supplemental off-ice practice before and/or after practice (including, but not limited to, fitness training, off-ice dance classes, etc).

 A: Absolutely!
-Synchronized Skating is a team sport, so when even one skater is missing during regular season practices, it affects the entire team, especially for younger skaters.
+Synchronized Skating is a team sport, so when even one skater is missing during regular season practices, it affects the entire team.
 Skaters get used to who they hold on to (height, weight, and idiosyncrasies to how they skate, step, etc.) who they intersect with, and whom they cross through when practicing their routine.

-A: Synchronized Skating is not a replacement for regular individual or group skating lessons.
-Though synchronized skating opens new avenues of competition and greatly develops each skater’s individual skills (especially speed, power, presentation and performance), AEU team skaters are expected and required to continue individual skill development either in their Learn-to-Skate classes or in a figure skating club with private instructor(s).
+A: Synchronized Skating is not a replacement for regular individual or group skating lessons, rather it is an enriching and rewarding competitive and performance outlet for motivated and team-minded skaters.
+Though synchronized skating opens new avenues of competition and greatly develops each skater’s individual skills (especially speed, power, presentation and performance), AEU team skaters are expected and required to continue regular individual skill development either in their Learn-to-Skate classes or in a figure skating club with private instructor(s).

 Q: When and where are practices for Arctic Edge Unity?